-Nana Yaa Brefo Shares Subtly the Salary She Received as a Journalist
+Nana Yaa Brefo Subtly Shares the Salary She Received as a Journalist

-- She shared the deeply personal reason behind her unexpected relocation, a decision that had little to do with the assumptions made online
+- She shared the deeply personal reason behind her unexpected relocation, a decision that had little to do with the assumptions online

 - Now abroad, she made a bold career shift that has sparked conversation, proving that dignity in work means more than public perception